 - procedures for police to respond to young people

-- diversionary options such as cautioning and youth justice conferencing
+- diversionary options such as cautioning and restorative justice conferencing

 - how courts deal with young people